altar31/altar31/README.md

  - PhD in Physics and former French engineer.
  - Self-taught programmer passionate about the open source way to craft software
- - I'm interested in developer productivity, experiences and tooling
+ - I'm interested in progamming languages, developer experiences and tooling
  - I have an amazing wife and two cats !

 ## 👨‍🔬 Science